racker/rackspace_cloudmonitoring_migration_tool/README.md

 ## Delete all MaaS data

-To delete all MaaS resources, run:
+To delete all MaaS resources created by this script, run:

     ./migrate.py clean